murmcraft/bioinfo_rnd_task/README.md

 - variant calling summary report

 The workflow is tested with a small WGS dataset:

 NA12878 aligned to GRCh37 reference genome.

 The raw data was obtained from [GATK test data sets](https://console.cloud.google.com/storage/browser/gatk-test-data).

 ## Build and run the Docker image

-The Dockerfile is based on [Broad Institute's GATK docker](https://hub.docker.com/r/broadinstitute/gatk/)).
+The Dockerfile is based on [Broad Institute's GATK docker](https://hub.docker.com/r/broadinstitute/gatk/).

-It includes the tools required for the pipeline:
+It includes GATK4 and additional tools required for the pipeline:
 - GATK v4.1.0.0
 - SAMtools v1.9
 - BCFtools v1.9